DiyPedalBasics/DiyPedalBasics/_pages/intro_ohms_law_v01.md

 ---
 title: "Introduction to Circuit Analysis 01: Voltage, Current, Resistance and Ohm's Law"
 layout: default
-permalink: intro_01.md
+permalink: ./tutorials/intro_01.md
 ---
 # Introduction to Circuit Analysis 01: Voltage, Current, Resistance and Ohm's Law

 ## 1: Theory

 Imagine a stream connecting two pools of water.
 The width of the stream limits how much water can flow from one pool to another.
-The water pressure each pool also affects the flow: Water moves from the point of the higher pressure to the point of the lower pressure.
+The water pressure in each pool also affects the flow: Water moves from the point of the higher pressure to the point of the lower pressure.

 Electricity behaves in a similar way.
 There are three fundamental properties to understand: Voltage, Current and Resistance.

 - **Voltage** is the difference in electric potential between two points, like the difference in water pressure between the two pools.
-- **Current** is the amount of electric charge flowing, similar to the amount of water flowing through the stream
+- **Current** is the amount of electric charge flowing, similar to the amount of water flowing through the stream.
 - **Resistance** limits the flow of current, like the width of the stream limits water flow.

 They are linked through Ohm's Law, which states